Asmara

 Asmara (/æsˈmɑːɹə/ əs-MAHR-ə), or Asmera, is the capital and most populous city of Eritrea, in the country's Central Region.
 It sits at an elevation of 2325 m, making it the sixth highest capital in the world by altitude and the second highest capital in Africa.
 The city is located at the tip of an escarpment that is both the northwestern edge of the Eritrean Highlands and the Great Rift Valley in neighbouring Ethiopia.
 In 2017, the city was declared as a UNESCO World Heritage Site for its well-preserved modernist architecture.
-The site of Asmera was first settled in 800 BC with a population ranging from 100 to 1,000.
-The city was then founded in the 12th century AD after four separate villages unified to live together peacefully after long periods of conflict.
-Under Italian rule the city of Asmara was made capital of Eritrea in the last years of the 19th century.
+According to local traditions, the city was founded after four separate villages unified to live together peacefully after long periods of conflict.
+Asmara existed as a major settlement for over half a millennium and enjoyed some importance as it stood on the trade route to Massawa.
+Asmara first rose to prominence during the 20th century, when it became capital of Italian Eritrea.
+Under Italian rule the city of Asmara experienced rapid urbanization and modernization, to the point that was called Piccola Roma.

 History

-Giving the Pre-Axumite archaeological evidence found in Asmara around Sembel Called the Ona culture, Asmara's history go back to 800 BCE and according to Eritrean Tigrinya oral traditional history, there were four clans living in the Asmera area on the Kebessa Plateau: the Gheza Gurtom, the Gheza Shelele, the Gheza Serenser and Gheza Asmae.
-These villages were frequently attacked by clans from the low land and from the rulers of "seger mereb melash" (which now is a Tigray region in Ethiopia), until the women of each clan decided that to defeat their common enemy and preserve peace the four clans must unite.
+According to Eritrean Tigrinya oral traditional history, there were four clans living in the Asmera area on the Kebessa Plateau: the Gheza Gurtom, the Gheza Shelele, the Gheza Serenser and Gheza Asmae.
+These villages were frequently attacked by clans from the lowlands, until the women of each clan decided that to preserve peace the four clans must unite.
 The men accepted, hence the name "Arbate Asmera".
 Arbate Asmera literally means, in the Tigrinya language, "the four (feminine plural) made them unite".
-Eventually Arbate was dropped and it has been called Asmera which means "they [feminine, thus referring to the women] made them unite".
-There is still a district called Arbaete Asmara in the Administrations of Asmara.
-It is now called the Italianized version of the word Asmara.
-The westernized version of the name is used by a majority of non-Eritreans, while the multilingual inhabitants of Eritrea and neighboring peoples remain loyal to the original pronunciation, Asmera.

-The missionary Remedius Prutky passed through Asmara in 1751, and described in his memoirs that a church built there by Jesuit priests 130 years before was still intact.
+The first mention of Asmara comes from a Latin itinerary during the reign of Emperor Dawit I (1382–1411).